rladies-aurora/202410-rpkgdev/content/progress/slides/index.md

 Questions?
 ----------

-Write them in the Zoom chat, or as a comment in the course website, or as an issue in the course repository.
+Write them in the shared doc.

 ------------------------------------------------------------------------